mattermost/mattermost-plugin-gitlab/docs/feature-summary.md

 ### Get to-do items

-Use `/gitlab todo` to get a list of unread messages and merge requests awaiting your review
+Use `/gitlab todo` to get a list of unread messages and merge requests awaiting your review.

 ### Update Settings